-We entered into employment agreements with Messrs.
-Talwar and Kapoor, effective September 30, 2006, which have been amended from time to time.
-Mr. Talwar became our Nonexecutive Chairman effective April 1, 2011.
+We entered into an employment agreement with Mr. Kapoor, effective September 30, 2006, which has been amended from time to time.
 Mr. Kapoor's agreement will be automatically extended for successive 12-month periods at the end of any fixed term unless either party provides the other with 120 days' notice of its desire not to extend the agreement.

 Salary and Bonus.
-Mr. Talwar received an annual base salary of \$420,000, and Mr. Kapoor receives an annual salary of \$500,000.
+Mr. Kapoor receives an annual salary of \$500,000.
 Mr. Kapoor's base salary can be increased at our sole discretion and cannot be decreased unless a company-wide decrease in pay is implemented.
-Messrs.
-Talwar and Kapoor's employment agreements provided that each could earn an annual cash bonus, with a target of 75% of base salary and a maximum of 150% of base salary, based upon the attainment of criteria determined by our Compensation Committee.
+His base salary must not be less than the base salary of any other employee of the Company subject to Section 16 of the Securities Exchange Act of 1934, other than those who become employed by the Company by means of an acquisition of a corporation or business and become employees of the Company subject to a preexisting employment arrangement.
+Mr. Kapoor's employment agreement provides that he can earn an annual cash bonus, with a target of 75% of base salary and a maximum of 150% of base salary, based upon the attainment of criteria determined by our Compensation Committee.

 Equity Grants.
 Mr. Kapoor remains eligible to receive stock options and/or restricted stock awards annually during the term, in amounts and forms we determine.
 Any stock options will be granted with an exercise price equal to the fair market value of our common stock at the time of grant.
-Any future stock option or restricted stock awards will vest 25% per year over four years.
+Any future stock option or restricted stock unit awards will vest 25% per year over four years.

 Benefits.
-Mr. Kapoor can participate in all the benefit plans we provide to senior executives and employees generally.
+Mr. Kapoor is eligible to participate in all employee benefit plans we provide to senior executives and employees generally.